rokmohar/alexa-assistant/readme.md

 14. Click Next.
 15. There is no need to go any further through the process i.e. submitting for certification.
-There is no point in testing the skill on the next page as the simulator cannot athenticate against the Google API.
+There is no point in testing the skill on the next page as the simulator cannot authenticate against the Google API.

 ### AWS Lambda Setup (Part 1)

 1. Return to the Lambda Function page we left open earlier.
-2. Click on the lambda function "Code" tab (it will probably be alreday open on the Triggers tab)
+2. Click on the lambda function "Code" tab (it will probably be already open on the Triggers tab)
 3. Paste the google Client Secret into the value field for the CLIENT_SECRET variable.
 4. Paste the google Client ID into the value field for the CLIENT_ID variable.
 5. Paste the first of the "Redirect URLS" from the skill setup page into the REDIRECT_URL variable.